CukierDev/iDadFinder/README.md

 Find your dad using advanced technology! (nah that's a joke ofc)

 ## Downloading
-if you are lazy you can download iDadFinder from Realeses
+if you are lazy you can download iDadFinder from Realeses (win only!)

 ## Building
 You will need these things to build it:<br/>